schorlton/REUSE/README.md

 ### Main arguments
 -x <index>
 The basename of the index for the reference dataset.
+This can either be generated with reuse-build (.db.gz) or with an alternative program for k-mer counting, such as Jellyfish, KAnalyze or others.
+K-mer count files in Jellyfish dump format/KAnalyze default output format (two column text file for both) may be compressed with gzip.

 -1 <m1>
 Comma-separated list of files containing mate 1s (filename usually includes _1), e.g. -1 flyA_1.fq,flyB_1.fq.
 Sequences specified with this option must correspond file-for-file and read-for-read with those specified in <m2>.
 Reads may be a mix of different lengths.
 If - is specified, reuse will read the mate 1s from the “standard in” or “stdin” filehandle.
 Reads may be in FASTQ or FASTA format.